VolodiaPG/penguin/README.md

 ## Setup

+### How to start
+First, you need to clone our git repositories : `https://github.com/VolodiaPG/penguin.git`.

 ### General setup

 1. Open VSCode and make sure you have the _Remote - Containers_ extension installed (`ms-vscode-remote.remote-containers`)